KevinKra/Notes/certifications/aws/developer/resource.md

 ## Elastic Beanstalk Questions

-- What is the recommended method when you’re updating to a different runtime, web server, or application server versions, or to a different major platform version?
+- Describe the concept of an EB _Application._
+- Describe the concept of an EB _Application Version._
+- Does the Application Version point to an S3 Object to find the deployable code for that version?
+- Describe the concept of an EB _Environment_.
+- Can an EB environment run _more than_ one application version at a time?
+- Can you run the same application version, or different versions, in many environments simultaneously?
+- The _Environment Tier_ designates what?
+- Does EB use the environment tier to determine what resources to provision to support it?
+- What are the two types of EB environment tiers?
+- An application that serves HTTP requests runs in which EB environment tier?
+- A backend application that pulls tasks from an SQS queue runs in which EB environment tier?
+- For the _Web Server Tier_ does AWS setup the following resources for the environment: an ELB, Auto Scaling Group, and one or more EC2 instances?
+- The software stack running on the EB EC2 instances is dependent on what?
+- Does a _container type_ define the infrastructure topology and software stack to be used for an EC2 instance's environment?
+- Does a _Host Manager_ run on each EB EC2 instance?
+- Does the Host Manager report metrics, errors and events, and server instance status?
+- Where are Host Manager reports found?
+- What three resources are created for a worker environment tier?
+- For the worker environment tier, does Elastic Beanstalk create and provision an Amazon SQS queue if you don’t already have one?
+- When you launch a worker environment, does Elastic Beanstalk install the necessary support files for your programming language of choice and a daemon on each EC2 instance in the Auto Scaling group?
+- Does the installed daemon read messages from the SQS queue?
+- Does the daemon send data from each SQS message to the worker environment for processing?
+- If you have multiple instances in your worker environment, does each instance have _its own_ daemon?
+- Do all the daemons in the previous question read from the same SQS queue?
+- What is an _Environment Configuration_?
+- What is a _Saved Configuration_?
+- What does the API and AWS CLI refer to saved configurations as?
+- What is a _Platform?_
 - Is Elastic Beanstalk suitable for deploying serverless applications?
 - Can Elastic Beanstalk build, test, and debug, serverless applications as well as AWS SAM can?
+- EB performance in-place updates when you update your application versions, in order to avoid downtime what type of deployment can you use?
-- What are the **five** deployment options for Elastic Beanstalk?
+- What are the _five_ deployment options for Elastic Beanstalk?
-- Describe the **All at once** deployment option.
+- Describe the `All at once` deployment option.
-- Describe the **Rolling** deployment option.
+- Describe the `Rolling` deployment option.
-- Describe the **Rolling with additional batch** deployment option.
+- Describe the `Rolling with additional batch` deployment option.
-- Describe the **Immutable** deployment option.
+- Describe the `Immutable` deployment option.
-- Describe the **Traffic Splitting** deployment option.
+- Describe the `Traffic Splitting` deployment option.

 ---